Cribl Stream & Edge API

 • Role-Based Access Control: Implement least-privilege access with granular role permissions

-• Predefined Functions: Built-in functions for common operations like retrieving pipeline metrics, worker information, and system statistics
+• Predefined Functions: Built-in functions for common operations like retrieving pipeline metrics, worker information, Edge fleet/node status, and system statistics

 • SSL Certificate Support: Configure custom SSL certificates for secure connections